Many Common Sunscreens May Harm Coral. Here's What To Use Instead

 "Sunscreen pollution doesn't kill all the world's coral reefs, it threatens coral reefs that are most important to people," Downs says, like those close to shore where tourists like to snorkel.
 And if there are fewer attractions like beautiful and healthy coral reefs, the tourists are less likely to visit, he says.

 Other tourist destinations are considering similar bans to protect their reefs, says Downs.
-The Caribbean island of Bonnaire has already begun to follow suit.
+The Caribbean island of Bonaire has already begun to follow suit.

 Beverly Hills dermatologist Lisa Chipps is worried that Hawaii's ban is premature and will confuse consumers who have been told to use sunscreen daily.

-Note: A previous version of this story misspelled Bonaire as Bonnaire.